jonathankresge/BAtoolbox/README.md

 <a>Main Website Title - Page title</a>

 I would prefer to site the author/editor of the page first.
 If that information is not availble, siting the website is ok.
 And please alphabetize by last name, I know it may feel anal but it helps me find references faster.

+I will also be including requirements elicitation and modeling techniques as a part of this, as well.
+This will be a secondary feature that will not be immediately shared on the intranet.